 Police And Emergency Services Appreciation Night — “PAESAN” — is an annual tradition in Pacific Beach going back more than 40 years.
 It’s a community BBQ and awards ceremony honoring the first responders who serve our community, taking place one evening every September.
 It’s also a fundraiser.
 Each year a group is honored and supported — rotating among lifeguards, firefighters, park rangers and police.
 Typically PBTC purchases items that are needed but not funded by the current City budget.

-The 2022 edition of PAESAN will take place on September 28, 4:00 – 6:30 pm, at North Crown Point Shores Rotary Club Pavilion (3700 Corona Oriente Road, just off Crown Point Drive at Moorland Drive).
-Save the date!
+This year’s 43rd annual PAESAN honors our city’s Park Rangers and will take place on September 27th, 2023 from 4:00 – 6:30 pm, at North Crown Point Shores Rotary Club Pavilion (3700 Corona Oriente Road, just off Crown Point Drive at Moorland Drive).

-The 2020 in-person event was cancelled due to Covid-19 concerns and public health orders against large gatherings.
+PAESAN 2020 was not held in person due to Covid-19 concerns and public health orders against large gatherings.
 But the support continued.
 For the police of Northern Division, PBTC purchased a new refrigerator, beach ATV helmet communication speakers, cargo bags, a new piece of workout equipment and new office chairs.

-In 2019 we honored and fulfilled the Wish List of the park rangers and park maintenance staff of PB parks.
-Download the 2019 event flyer.
+PAESAN 2019 honored and fulfilled the Wish List of the park rangers and park maintenance staff of PB parks.
+Download the event flyer.

-In 2018, we raised enough money to make $50,000 in improvements to make the Station 21 work environment cleaner and safer.
-Equipment such as a giant extractor fan removes carcinogenic substances from the air where firefighters work, and new high-end commercial washers and dryers extract toxic materials from gear they wear.
+PAESAN 2018 raised enough money to make $50,000 in improvements to make the Station 21 work environment cleaner and safer.
+A giant extractor fan now removes carcinogenic substances from the air where firefighters work, and new high-end commercial washers and dryers extract toxic materials from gear they wear.
 We were also able to construct a clean work area for equipment repairs and provide a commercial ice maker so firefighters can load up their coolers when they go on fire calls.